seancfoley/IPAddress/ipaddress.md

 ::ffff:1.2.3.4
 1.2.3.4
 ```
-Should you wish to change the default IPv4/IPv6 conversions from IPv4
+In Java, should you wish to change the default IPv4/IPv6 conversions from IPv4
 mapped to something else, you can override the pair of methods `toIPv4()` and `isIPv4Convertible()` in your own `IPv6Address` subclass and/or the pair of methods `toIPv6()` and `isIPv6Convertible()` in your own `IPv4Address` subclass.

+The Go library does not allow for implicit and automatic conversion.
+Much like the Go language in general, the code must be more explicit.

+In both Go and Java, you can use your own instance of `IPAddressConverter` for some other suitable conversion (IPv4-translated, 6to4, 6over4, IPv4
+compatible, or other).
+The wiki code examples provide example code for [Java conversions](https://github.com/seancfoley/IPAddress/wiki/Code-Examples-4:-Converting-to-and-from-Other-Formats#convert-tofrom-ipv4-address-fromto-ipv6-address) and [Go conversions](https://github.com/seancfoley/ipaddress-go/wiki/Code-Examples-4:-Converting-to-and-from-Other-Formats#convert-tofrom-ipv4-address-fromto-ipv6-address).

 &#8203;